2026 National Average + Trends

 What is the average cost to install a water heater in 2026?

 The 2026 US national average cost to install a water heater is $1,200 to $2,500 for a standard 50 gallon tank in the same location with the same fuel type.
 Tankless gas runs $2,500 to $5,000.
-Heat pump installs land $1,900 to $4,500 before the federal Section 25C tax credit, often netting out at $1,300 to $2,500 after the credit.
+Heat pump installs land $1,900 to $4,500; the federal Section 25C credit that previously offset up to $2,000 ended December 31, 2025, leaving state and utility rebates as the remaining offsets.
 The 2026 averages are roughly 8 to 12 percent above 2024 levels, driven by labour cost inflation and copper supply costs.

 What changed in water heater costs in 2026?